GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] All text is in the [Roboto](https://fonts.google.com/specimen/Roboto) web font
 - [ ] Your `HTML` and `CSS` follows this [style guide](https://google.github.io/styleguide/htmlcssguide.xml)
 - [ ] The calculator is positioned in the center of the page, both vertically and horizontally
+- [ ] The calculator is a fixed size.
+It does not change in size when the page resizes.
 - [ ] If the window is too small for the calculator, the page scrolls, both vertically and horizontally
 - [ ] Each button has a CSS transition to slightly darken the background color on hover over 100ms
 - [ ] Each button has a CSS transition to slightly darken the background color on click over 100ms